 You or your business may qualify for rebates and/or a water conservation audit if you receive treated water from the City and County of Broomfield!
 Making your home or business more water-efficient is good for the environment, may reduce your water and sewer bill, and saves energy, too.

 These general water conservation tips can help you and your city conserve water, especially during dry years.
+These best practices are supported by the cities within Boulder and Broomfield counties.
 Always check with your water supplier for any additional lawn watering rules or any drought-related restrictions.

 New turf may need some irrigation until roots are established.
 All of Broomfield's customers are encouraged to water trees and shrubs as needed.
 Trees and shrubs in City and County parks will also be watered as needed.
 See more information about winter tree watering to maintain their health.